-We have already seen the historical returns of the BSE Sensex, which indicated an average return of about 20% per year, despite many yearly returns varying from -20% to +60%.
-The following table shows BSE Sensex historical data – open, close and the yearly returns of the sensex from 2000 to 2012.
+We have already seen the historical returns of the S&P BSE Sensex, which has given an average return of about 20% per year, despite volatility and price fluctuations of about -20% to +60%.
+The following table shows S&P BSE Sensex historical data – start & close values and the yearly returns of the sensex from 2000 to 2013.

-During the past few years, the returns from investing in individual stocks have been varied.
-Despite markets being at 2 year highs, only a few stocks are at similar highs, while most of them are still languishing well below their historical highs and are down anywhere between 80-90%.
+During the year the index hit an all-time high of 24483 and despite markets hitting all time highs only a few stocks made all-time highs or the highs which were made in 2008 bull run, while most of them are still languishing well below their historical highs.
 The message for retail investors is clear – index investing is better than individual stocks.
 Individual or Retail investors can achieve above-average returns by investing in index through Exchange Traded Funds (ETFs) like Nifty Bees or Top mutual funds, which have given consistent returns over longer term.

 Be a wise investor !